prettier/prettier/commands.md

 declare function ifBreak(ifBreak: Doc, noBreak?: Doc, groupId?: symbol): Doc;
 ```

-Prints something if the current group breaks and something else if it doesn't.
+Print something if the current group breaks and something else if it doesn't.

 ```js
 ifBreak(";", " ");